gwu-cs-advos/organization/work.md

 Questions for `libuv` (complete in the provided form):

 1. What APIs are necessary for a client to read from a network socket?
+	Tests are likely going to be quite helpful for this.
-2. What Linux system calls are used for event multiplexing (which functions are they called from)?
+2. What Linux system calls are used for event multiplexing (which functions are they called from, where in code, etc...)?
+	You need to be specific here, thus dive deep into the code.

 Question for DK:

 1. What APIs does the DK use to issue requests, and get notified when there is an event?
 	What APIs does can a client use to "block" awaiting events?
-2. DK does not *actually* block.
+2. DK does not *actually* block (despite having APIs labeled as blocking).
+	I define blocking as "being removed from the scheduler runqueue to allow other threads to execute".
-	Provide evidence of this.
+	Provide evidence of this in the code.
 	Why do you think this is?

 References: